-This Recommendation is intended to be used only in the case of a radio interference complaint.
-All involved parties (including but not limited to network operators, service providers or customers) are recommended to work together for solving the case.
+This Recommendation is intended to guide administrations when considering complaints of interference between telecommunication systems.
+It is not intended to set electromagnetic compatibility (EMC) compliance requirements.
+All involved parties (including but not limited to network operators, service providers or customers) are recommended to work together for resolving these cases.

-The test methods presented apply to:
+The emission levels and test methods presented apply to: